norkorr/project/README.md

 Evelyn Thor (NTNU University Library, The Norwegian University of Science and Technology)

+Nina Evensen (University of Oslo, Centre for Ibsen Studies)

 ## Bibliography

 We use a Zotero group library for the collection and management of research literature and printed editions of letters.
 The group is public.
 You can find us here: [NorKorr Zotero Group Library](https://www.zotero.org/groups/2214573/norkorr)